01 of 10

 Continue to 3 of 10 below.

 - Choose from top-rated hotels north of LAX by choosing the Venice neighborhood and checking reviews and rates at Tripadvisor.
-You can check hotels in Marina Del Rey directly using this link.
+You can check hotels in Marina Del Rey online.

 03 of 10